AdobeDocs/commerce-operations.en/help/performance/development-environment.md

 ## Clean the caches instead of disabling

 Many developers tend to disable all caches on their developer instances.
-We recommend only cleaning caches, without disabling all caches.
-Magento runs more efficiently when you [clean the caches][] instead of disabling them completely.
+We recommend only cleaning caches, without disabling all caches. [!DNL Commerce] runs more efficiently when you [clean the caches][] instead of disabling them completely.
 Most types of caches are rarely invalidated during development.

 If you [disable the caches][], we recommend only disabling Page and Block caches in development instances.
 Remember to enable all caches during testing.

 ## Commands to avoid in the development mode

 In the development mode, do not run commands for compilation, code generation and static content deployment.
 These commands were built for use in production mode only.

 **Do not run** production commands in development mode: